canro91/canro91.github.io/_posts/2024-04-01-NET8FakeLogger.md

 ## 2. Asserting on FakeLogger

-`FakeLogger<T>` has a property `LatestRecord` with the last entry we logged.
+The `FakeLogger<T>` has a `LatestRecord` property that captures the last entry we logged.
 Its type is `FakeLogRecord` and contains a `Level`, `Message`, and `Exception`.
-And if there are no logs recorded, `LatestRecord` throws an `InvalidOperationException` with "No records logged" as the message.
+And if no logs have been recorded, accessing `LatestRecord` will throw an `InvalidOperationException` with the message "No records logged."

 But, for [the Assert part]({% post_url 2021-07-19-WriteBetterAssertions %}) of our test, we followed the lesson from our previous post on [testing logging messages]({% post_url 2022-12-04-TestingLoggingAndLogMessages %}): **do not expect exact matches of logging messages in assertions**.
-Otherwise, any change in the structure of our logging messages will make our test break, even when the business logic is still the same.
+Otherwise, any change in the structure of our logging messages will make our test break, even if the underlying business logic remains unchanged.

-Instead of expecting exact matches of the logging messages, we wrote an extension method `VerifyWasCalled()`, receiving a log level and a substring.
+Instead of expecting exact matches of the logging messages, we wrote an extension method `VerifyWasCalled()`.
+This method receives a log level and a substring as parameters.
 Here it is,

 ```csharp
 public static void VerifyWasCalled<T>(this FakeLogger<T> fakeLogger, LogLevel logLevel, string message)